-What is an Irrevocable Trust?
+What is an irrevocable trust?

-What are the benefits of an Irrevocable Trust?
+What are the benefits of an irrevocable trust?

-An irrevocable trust can minimize federal estate tax and state inheritance tax, protect the grantor’s assets from creditors, and allow for the grantor to provide structure for the benefit of individuals who may be unable to care for themselves. (i.e. spendthrift, minors, or special needs beneficiaries).
+An irrevocable trust can minimize federal estate tax and state inheritance tax, protect the grantor’s assets from creditors, and allow for the grantor to provide structure for the benefit of individuals (i.e. spendthrift, minors, or special needs beneficiaries) who may be unable to care for themselves.

-An irrevocable trust is protected from creditors because once the property becomes part of the trust, the property no longer belongs to the grantor.
+An irrevocable trust is protected from creditors because once the property becomes part of the trust, that property no longer belongs to the grantor.
 Instead, the property belongs to the trust and a trustee administers the trust for the benefit of the beneficiaries, which can include the grantor and/or other beneficiaries.

-What are the disadvantages of an Irrevocable Trust?
+What are the disadvantages of an irrevocable trust?

-1. Lack of Flexibility
+Lack of flexibility

 Once created, an irrevocable trust cannot be modified, revoked, terminated, or annulled.
 Should the grantor’s priorities, goals, financial situation, or family relationships change, the original terms of the irrevocable trust remain.

-2. Control of Assets
+Control of assets

-What are the key differences between a Revocable Trust and an Irrevocable Trust?
+What are the key differences between a revocable trust and an irrevocable trust?

 A revocable trust enables the grantor to manage assets during their lifetime; however, this ability to control assets precludes creditor protection, unlike an irrevocable trust.

 An irrevocable trust must file its own income tax return.
-However, an irrevocable trust may qualify as a “pass-through” entity for tax purposes and may be drafted with terms to permit the distribution of income to its beneficiaries.
+However, an irrevocable trust may qualify as a “pass-through” entity for tax purposes, and may be drafted with terms to permit the distribution of income to its beneficiaries.
 In doing so, a pass-through irrevocable trust can minimize the income tax by passing the income through to the beneficiary, who will then be required to report that income on their personal income tax return.

-If an irrevocable trust does not pass-through the income to its beneficiaries, that income is subject to tax at the fiduciary income tax rates, as identified on the tax rate schedule listed below for 2020.
+If an irrevocable trust does not pass through the income to its beneficiaries, that income is subject to tax at the fiduciary income tax rates, as identified on the tax rate schedule listed below for 2020.